 Instead of playing on fixed teams, Americano players will change partners after every round.
 Once all the matches are over, players should have played with every other person at least once.

 This also means that once the tournament ends, you will have played against everyone twice.
-Apart from that, the scoring and other rules are the same.

 How to play Americano Padel

 Let’s start with some basic information about this fun form of Padel.
-Tighten your straps and get ready to play!

 How many participants play in an Americano tournament is Padel?